 In 2013, the Tar Heels finished No. 1 in the nation on the field, winning the NCAA title.
 Junior Paige Hanson put Carolina at the top in the classroom when she won the NCAA's Elite 89 Award for having the best grade point average of any player at the 2013 NCAA semifinals.
 Junior Zoe Skinner won the Yeardley Love Unsung Hero Award for her prolific community service efforts in the Chapel Hill area.
 And Levy's staff topped off the storybook year by brining in the nation's top-ranked class of incoming freshmen for the 2014 season.

 Former UNC players Kristen Carr, Amber Falcone and Jenn Russell won gold medals with the United States National Team at the 2013 World Cup.

-Levy has posted a record of 242-95 in 18 seasons as the Carolina head coach, including a 81-21 mark in the last five seasons.
+Levy has been the Tar Heel coach since its inception for the 1996 season.
+She posted a record of 242-95 in her first 18 seasons as the Carolina head coach, including a 81-21 mark in the last five seasons.
 Her Tar Heel program won 200 games in fewer seasons than any school in Atlantic Coast Conference history, reaching the 200-win plateau in 2011.